johanjordaan/aws_lambda_mess/README.md

 ```

 # Create and run a new project
-Create a new project using th cli:
+Create a new project using the cli:
 ```shell
 alm new demo
 ```